pattherogue/Authentication_Authorization/README.md

 ## Overview

-This project is a Flask-based web application that allows users to register, log in, and manage feedback entries.
-It provides a simple interface for users to submit feedback, view their feedback, and manage their profiles.
+This project is a Flask-based web application developed with Python, enabling users to register, log in, and manage their feedback entries.
+Leveraging Python's Flask framework, the application provides an intuitive interface for users to submit feedback, view their feedback, and manage their profiles.

 ## Project Structure